-So far, netbooks sound just like laptops.
+So far, netbook laptops sound just like ordinary laptops.
 However, there are a few main differences.

 Netbooks use special, smaller processors to fit into such a tiny case, for example the Intel Atom CPU.
 These run quickly, but are limited in terms of performance.
 You won’t be able to play the latest, most advanced games with them, but they provide exactly enough power for regular computer tasks.